RaoZiJian/MyDocuments/Sprite3D.md

 ```

-As a subclass of `Node`, sprite3Ds can be transformed manually or using [Actions](http://www.cocos2d-x.org/wiki/Actions), which is as same as the `Sprite`.
+As a subclass of `Node`, Sprite3D can be transformed manually or using [Actions](http://www.cocos2d-x.org/wiki/Actions), just like `Sprite`.

 ![image](./Resources/Sprite3DActions.png)

 ##Sprite3D supported format

-The `Sprite3D` now supported 3 kinds of formats below
+The `Sprite3D` now supports 3 kinds of formats below

 - obj : `obj` is a format exported by 3ds Max or Maya. `Sprite3D` can be created by `obj` format resources immediately.
 But `obj` foramt is not support the Animation